Sunday, March 10, 2013

 Wait...do what now?

-This is a game of memorization really, like a shooter almost.
+This is a game of memorization really; like a shooter almost.
 Another big help is that you can actually continue an unlimited number of times.
 When you lose your last life just hold A and press Start till your back in, starting at the beginning of the last level you played.
-This isn't even a cheat, its right there in the instruction manual.
+This isn't even a cheat; its right there in the instruction manual.
 With only five levels and all these natural adjustments that can be made to game play perhaps Altered Beast's greatest short coming is its length.
 I can complete the game in about 15 minutes.

 However, you do lose your score by continuing.
 I tend to categorize games based on if they are meant to be completed or meant to be played for a high score.
-This game has the look and feel of a game played for completion; but with looping difficulty modes that allow you to keep increasing your score round after round till you lose all your lives its actually a score focused game in disguise.
+This game has the look and feel of a game played for completion; but with looping difficulty modes that allow you to keep increasing your score round after round till you lose all your lives it is actually a score focused game in disguise.
 A single play through will not be enough to satisfy.

 So let me describe the quirky game play in a little more detail.